I Believe (Perry Como album)

 I Believe, subtitled Songs of All Faiths Sung by Perry Como with Hugo Winterhalter and His Orchestra and the Ray Charles Chorus, is an album by Perry Como released by RCA Victor in late 1953 or early 1954.

 Release

 The album was originally released on a 10-inch LP record (cat. no. LPM 3188) and contained eight tracks.
-In 1958, it was re-issued on a 12-inch LP with a new cover (cat. no. LPM 1172).
+In 1956, it was re-issued on a 12-inch LP with a new cover (cat. no. LPM 1172).
 The new version had 12 tracks, six on each side.

 Reception

 Billboard reviewed the album for its "Packaged record review ratings" column, giving it 75 points out of possible 100, which indicated good "commercial potential within its own musical category ('Vocal')".
+Cashbox magazine said that "Each number is presented with the utmost of feeling and ranks at the top of his list of sincere interpretations."